Linking soil and environmental health

-By American Society of Agronomy, Soil Science Society of America, Crop Science Society of America

-Soil health is in large part rediscovery of old concepts (e.g. soil tilth and quality), but now receiving renewed attention due to exploding interest in soil biological activity and its sensitivity to management practices.
+Soil health is in large part rediscovery of old concepts (e.g., soil tilth, quality), but now receiving renewed attention due to exploding interest in soil biological activity and its sensitivity to management practices.
 Environmental health is an equally broad topic, including water and air quality, and is undoubtedly altered by soil management.
 But do soil management practices always have straightforward effects on both soil and environmental health?

 A symposium covering topics in “Linking Soil and Environmental Health” will review many of the successes of soil amendments and conservation practices for environmental quality.
 The symposium is Nov.
 12.